Winning Strategies for Lunches with Potential Clients

 o Without being intrusive:

-o Ask: what is the most important priority for you?
-Why is that so important?
+o Ask: what is the most important priority for them?
+And, why is that so important?

-o Do your homework before you go to lunch.
-You cannot go expecting that it will be just a pleasant chat between two people because have too much riding on this lunch.
+o You MUST do your homework before you go to the lunch.
+You cannot expect it to be just a pleasant chat between two people because you will have too much riding on this lunch.

-o Find out as much as you can that is of public knowledge about this person, the company, and the industry
+· Find out as much as you can that is of public knowledge about this person, the company, and the industry.

 What do you learn when you are speaking?
 Nothing!
 What do you learn when you are listening?
 Everything!

 At lunch ask a lot of Key questions.
+Who, What, When Where and save Why for last.
 In fact, we have our 80/20 rule.
 This means that you should be speaking only 20% of the time and listening 80% of the time, and your 20% should be mostly questions.

 Clients want their lawyers to know who they are.
-You achieve this in the person’s mind by asking intelligent and insightful questions based on the research you did about the industry and the company - this will truly impress potential clients.
+You achieve this in the person’s mind by asking intelligent and insightful questions based on the research you did about the industry and their company - this will truly impress your potential client.

 Get the prospect talking – because the more they talk, the more they will tell you, and the better you will position yourself and your law firm as the ideal team to help them deal with the legal issues facing them.

-o Ask probing business questions in search of a possible opening for your services
+o Ask probing business questions in a search for a possible opening for your

 Finding Your Opening

 As mentioned above, the reason for asking so many questions is because potential clients always tell you how to sell to them if you ask the right questions.
 By getting them talking, they will eventually reveal something that you can seize upon.
-You will more than likely hear something where you can be of service to this company because of your specific experience and expertise (or that of your law firm).
+It is more than likely that you will hear something where you can be of service to this company because of your specific experience and expertise (or that of your law firm and some of your colleagues).

 Find Ways to Be Helpful – This Builds Trust